Frontline-Femmes/.github/profile/README.md

 ### Current Projects

-- [discord-cbl](https://github.com/Frontline-Femmes/discord-cbl): A Discord bot designed to check the Community Ban List (CBL) history for a given SteamID.
+- [discord-cbl](https://github.com/community-ban-list/discord-cbl): A Discord bot designed to check the Community Ban List (CBL) history for a given SteamID.
 The bot uses GraphQL to fetch data from the Community Ban List and provides detailed information about a user's reputation, risk rating, and ban history.
+- [SteamOSINT](https://github.com/Frontline-Femmes/Steam-OSINT): A Google Apps Script that provides powerful tools for gathering and analyzing information about Steam users and games.
+It leverages the Steam Web API and Squad Community Ban List (CBL) API to collect data that can be used for research, community management, game analytics, and more.

 ### How to Contribute